Easy chicken burger recipe with the juiciest, most flavorful chicken patties seasoned Mediterranean-style! No outdoor grill necessary.

 • Kosher salt and black pepper enhance the flavor.

-• Olive oil adds a nuance in flavor and some healthy fat to balance the leanness of the meat.
-Any high-quality extra virgin variety works well, but I especially love something bold and peppery with this recipe like our Spanish Hojiblanca.
+• Olive oil adds flavor and healthy fat to balance the leanness of the meat.
+Any high-quality extra virgin variety works well, but I especially love something bold and peppery with this recipe like our Spanish Hojiblanca

 3 chicken burgers on a wooden serving platter.
 Next to this is a plate of sliced onions.